TOMToolkit/tom_base/docs/common/authentication.rst

         ]

     Each built-in check is a function whose companion ``TOM_*`` setting is its parameter: unconfigured means the check does nothing.
-Add your own: a function taking the request and returning ``None`` (requirement met) or the URL name of the page that lets the user meet it; give it its own ``settings.py`` value if it needs one, following the same inactive-unless-configured pattern.
+Every *configured* requirement also appears as a column on the *Users* page, so administrators can see at a glance who has not yet met it.
+Add your own: a function taking the request and returning ``None`` (requirement met) or the URL name of the page that lets the user meet it — or, to also get a *Users*-page column, an instance of a ``tom_common.accounts.requirements.AccountRequirement`` subclass (define ``label``, ``is_configured()`` and ``is_met(user)``).
+Give it its own ``settings.py`` value if it needs one, following the same inactive-unless-configured pattern.
 The pages you return are exempt from the check automatically, as are logout, the account pages and static files.
 Requests from scripts using a token are not subject to these checks (see API access above).
 Social / single sign-on
     django-allauth's ``socialaccount`` app (ORCID, GitHub, Google, OpenID Connect providers …) can be added to a